Most Recent Trial Court Verdicts for Spinal Discectomy

 INJURIES: Avila was taken by ambulance to the emergency room, from the scene of the accident.
 She claimed cervical disc herniations at C4-5, C5-6, and C6-7, as well as a lumbar disc herniation at L5-S1.
 She underwent physical therapy to treat the injuries for a few years and also received pain medication and epidural injections.
 Avila underwent a cervical discectomy..
 Avila also claimed internal derangement in both knees, which she treated conservatively.

 Two Discectomy surgeries performed.

-INJURIES: Meawad refused medical attention at the scene, but presented to a general practitioner the following day with complaints of pain to her neck, lower back and right shoulder.
-She claimed that she sustained disc bulges at C4-5, C5-6 and C6-7, as well as a herniated disc at L5-S1 and an impingement of the right shoulder.
+INJURIES: Meawad refused medical attention at the scene, but presented to a general practitioner the following day with complaints of pain in her neck, lower back, and right shoulder.
+She claimed that she sustained disc bulges at C4-5, C5-6, and C6-7, as well as a herniated disc at L5-S1 and an impingement of the right shoulder.

 Discectomy and fusion surgery

 The jury rendered a defense verdict.
 It found that there was no violation of Labor Law § 240(1).

 TOPIC: MOTOR VEHICLE – PEDESTRIAN – MOTOR VEHICLE – INTERSECTION – MOTOR VEHICLE – SINGLE VEHICLE